gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

-looks like it might be worth interrogating further so we can jump straight into considering the 6+ steps involved in hypothesis testing for the two slope coefficients.
+looks like it might be worth interrogating further so we can jump straight into considering the 6+ steps involved in hypothesis testing for the two slope coefficients to address our RQ about assessing the predictive ability and relationship of the SAT scores on first year college GPA.
 \index{hypothesis testing}
 We will use $t$-based
-inferences, assuming that we can trust the assumptions.
+inferences, assuming that we can trust the assumptions and the initial plots get us some idea of the potential relationship.

 \indent Note that this is not a randomized experiment but we can assume that it is representative of the students at that